 Public Works Department Responsibilities

 The Public Works Department of the City of Lima is charged with the most diverse range of responsibilities of any city department.
 The Public Works Department addresses the physical needs of the city including everything from snow plowing to issuance of taxi licenses.
-This department is comprised of four divisions: Engineering, Building and Zoning, Streets and Parks, Recreation, and Forestry.
+This department is comprised of four divisions: Engineering, Building, Streets and Parks, Recreation, and Forestry.

 It is only through the resources and support granted by the taxpayers of Lima and the efforts of many dedicated employees that the department is able to provide the myriad of services that make this city an enjoyable, healthy community in which to live.